 They do attribute safety improvements to, among other things, to a “heavily used freeway network (that) shifts motor vehicles from streets with high cycling levels”, and note that this is not due to separated bicyclist infrastructire per se.

 AZ and NL Overlay

-Netherlands is significantly different than the US in terms of size, population, and particularly population density.
+Netherlands is significantly different than the US in terms of size, population, and particularly population density and land-use patterns.

 Here’s what an overlay of Arizona compared to NL looks like.

 NL has a land area of just over 13,000 mi2 and a population of 16,924,632 for a density of 1,300 per square mile. (wiki)